Skip to content

 Are fish caught in areas outside of Los Angeles and Orange Counties safer to eat?

-You should check for fish consumption advisories in other areas at OEHHA.
-Also follow the general advice to eat different types of fish from a variety of places, eat smaller legal-size fish, trim away fat, eat only the fillet (not the guts), and cook fish so that the fat drips away.
+You should always check for fish consumption advisories in other areas through the Office of Environmental Health Hazard Assessment (OEHHA).
+Additionally, follow general safe eating habits: eat different types of fish from a variety of places, eat smaller legal-size fish, and cook fish so that the fat drips away (fillet the fish and remove the skin and guts).
 Also see more information on cleaning and cooking fish safely.

 What about other seafood?
-Is it ok to eat crabs, shrimp caught off the coast of Los Angeles and Orange Counties?
+Is it ok to eat crabs and shrimp caught off the coast?

 What effect does the runoff after it rains have on the fish?